 How long have you been writing?

 I have always enjoyed writing, especially when in primary school.
-Topics like “My Life in the Day of a Pen” and “My Holidays” were some I can remember!
+Topics like “My Life in the Day of a Pencil” and “My Holidays” were some I can remember!

 In High School I wrote for the School Magazine and as a teenager I wrote some shockingly bad poetry, which I thought was beautiful.